 That is a unique formulation.
-If you consider that the company have added Panthenol to help moisturize the hair, there is no reason why this wouldn’t be a top performing shampoo.
+If you consider that the company has added Panthenol to help moisturize the hair, there is no reason why this wouldn’t be a top-performing shampoo.
 Or would there…

 On arrival, I was impressed with the appearance of the bottle.
 It looks very high end and not like a clinical medicated shampoo at all.
 I was going to say that you could take this unnoticed to the gym, but it smells too weird for that.
 It’s a very hard scent to describe – it’s masculine, musky, bitter with undertones of coal tar.
 Which is weird as the shampoo doesn’t contain coal tar.
 Maybe it’s the Sodium Shale Oil Sulfonate?
 Or maybe it’s the mushrooms?
 I don’t know the reason but I do know it smells a little weird.
 It’s quite a watery shampoo too but I found only a small is needed for a thorough wash.
 It foams well and my hair felt squeaky clean afterward – too clean perhaps.
 However, the Panthenol came into its own after washing as my hair felt soft and luxurious.

 Best of all, this shampoo controlled my seb derm.
 I have pretty bad dandruff but after a couple of washes with this stuff, it drastically improved.
 So was the itching.
 So perhaps you’re thinking that this is a world-class shampoo with no downsides at all?
 That’s where you’d be wrong…